Growth of k-dimensional systoles in congruence coverings: Preliminaries

 In some cases it is also possible to bound $\vol_r(F)$ by the regulator from above.
 For example, this can be done if $\Gamma = \G(\cO_K)$.
-However, when we descent along a sequence of congruence subgroups $\{\Gamma_i\}$ some elements $\gamma \in \Gamma_i$ will come up with higher monodromy and the covolumes of their centralizers will be proportional to the monodromy while the regulator of the splitting field will remain the same.
-In most of the cases these volumes will be greater than the systole and hence we will not need to consider them, but there are also some situations in which they may dominate the systole growth (cf. the second upper bound inequality in Theorem~\ref{thm3.1}).
+However, when we descend along a sequence of subgroups $\{\Gamma_i\}$ certain regular elements $\gamma_i \in \Gamma_i$ will give the same field extensions $L/K$ with the same regulator.
+The volumes of the corresponding flat subspaces $F_i$ in $\XX/\Gamma_i$ are proportional to $\reg_{L/K}\cdot [Z_\Gamma(\gamma_i):Z_{\Gamma_i}(\gamma_i)]$ and grow with the index.
+Frequently these volumes will be greater than the systole and hence we will not need to consider them, but there are also some cases in which they may dominate the systole growth (cf. the second upper bound inequality in Theorem~\ref{thm3.1}).